quii/learn-go-with-tests/math.md

 }
 ```

-Remember, this is not a 24 hour clock; we have to use the remainder operator to
+Remember, this is not a 24-hour clock; we have to use the remainder operator to
 get the remainder of the current hour divided by 12.

 ```